chrishayesmu/XCOM-Companion/README.md

 # Feedback, bug reports, feature requests

-The best way to contact me is by [creating an issue](https://github.com/chrishayesmu/XCOM-Companion/issues/new) on GitHub, but if you don't have a GitHub account, I can also be reached via Discord DM at SwfDelicious#4905.
+The best way to contact me is by [creating an issue](https://github.com/chrishayesmu/XCOM-Companion/issues/new) on GitHub, but if you don't have a GitHub account, I can also be reached via Discord DM at SwfDelicious.

 # FAQ